damianmcdonald/aws-eks-hpa-autoscale/README.md

 ![alt text](diagrams/eks-overview-diagram.png "High-level overview AWS EKS diagram")

-The `aws-eks-hpa-autoscale` project uses [eskctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to create the Kubernetes EKS cluster which will result in an architecture similar to that displayed in the diagram below.
+The `aws-eks-hpa-autoscale` project uses [eskctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to create the EKS cluster which will result in an architecture similar to that displayed in the diagram below.

 ![alt text](diagrams/ekscli-ref-architecture.png "High-level overview eksctl diagram")